FoxNetw/FoxNet-DDNet/README.md

-FoxNet, a simple DDNet Server improvement
+FoxNetwork, a simple open source DDNet Server improvement

 From the Same Creator as [Aiodob Client](https://github.com/qxdFox/Aiodob-Client-DDNet)

 To Download this extension you can head to the [Actions Tab](https://github.com/qxdFoxs/FoxNet-DDNet/actions/workflows/build.yml), go to the newest build if it succeded and download the artifact for your system.
 You need to be logged in for this

+If you wish to build it yourself you can read the instructions in the [DDNet Readme](https://github.com/ddnet/ddnet)

 #
 ### Current Features

 - Allowing Ports past 8310 -> now up to 8360, meaning you can start around ~50 servers without needing to change any configurations
-- Solo on Spawn -> As the name suggests, when you spawn you will be put into solo and have a shield floating above you
+- Solo on Spawn -> As the name suggests, when you spawn you will be put into solo and have a shield(changeable with fs_solo_on_spawn | 0 = off) floating above you
-- quicker rcon command loadtime
+- quicker rcon commands loadtime
 - Welcome Text
-- quick and simple gametype renaming using the fs_gametype_name command
+- quick and simple gametype renaming using the fs_gametype_name config
 - Allow using alot more commands on other player (e.g. grenade (id), infinite_jump (id), etc.)
 - Edit weapons you spawn with using commands that start with fs_auto_ and then the weapon name
 - explosion gun -> when you shoot it acts like a grenade and explodes if it hits something -> can also be automatically activated using fs_explgun 1